Thursday, July 31, 2025

 • Inna: Summer Menu (Hamachi, Lamb)

 The sushi, lamb, and salmon were all exceptional, and we really enjoyed our delicious dinner.
-It was expensive (just over $200 for two people) but exceptional.
+It was expensive (just over $200 for two people) but extraordinary.

 After dinner, we walked to the shore and discovered a classic European car show/meetup.
 We took photos of a few classic European cars.
 I recognized the VW Beetle and a few other makes, but others were completely unknown to me.